RAprogramm/RAprogramm/README.md

 <p align="center">
   Passionate developer | Based in Nha Trang, Vietnam | Programming enthusiast

-<p align="center">I'm a tech enthusiast who loves coding in Neovim using a variety of languages, from Golang to Lua, JavaScript, HTML, CSS, Python, and more.
+<p align="center">I'm a tech enthusiast who loves coding in Neovim using a variety of languages.
 Linux and Arch Linux are my OS of choice!</p>